madyhr/arise/README.md

 # ARISE hexapod

-Hexapod robot hobby project based primarily on MakeYourPet (https://github.com/MakeYourPet/hexapod) with many inspirations from other projects such as Aecert Robotics, James Brunton and of course the MakeYourPet discord.
+Hexapod robot hobby project based primarily on MakeYourPet (https://github.com/MakeYourPet/hexapod) with many inspirations from other projects such as Aecert Robotics, James Bruton and of course the MakeYourPet discord.
 Goal is to make it serve as a platform to learn more about legged robots and how to integrate different sensors to achieve autonomous control using visual odometry / SLAM with ROS2.

 ## Mechanical